What’s Cloud Storage?

 How to Transfer Files from One Cloud Storage to Another?

 Usually, if you want to transfer files from one cloud storage to another, such as Google Drive to OneDrive, you first need to download files that you want to transfer from your Google Drive and then upload them manually to the OneDrive account.
 This is a proven method.
 However, if you have a lot of files to transfer, then this method is a bit cumbersome.
 At this time, a FREE online cloud transfer storage manager, MultCloud, can give you a hand.

 MultCloud, as a free cloud file transfer manager, which can not only help combine cloud storage accounts together from one place but also can transfer, back up or sync files from one cloud to another directly without downloading and uploading in a quick and easy way.
 It currently supports more than 30+ leading cloud drives, including G Suite, Google Drive, Dropbox for Business, Dropbox, OneDrive, OneDrive for Business, MEGA, Google Photos, Flickr, etc.

-It has three key features: “Cloud Explorer”, “Cloud Transfer” and “Cloud Sync”.
-For “Cloud Explorer”, it’s like an online Windows Explorer so you can do many operations like “Move”, “Cut”, “Download”, “Share”, “Upload” etc. For “Cloud Transfer”, it allows you to transfer files from one cloud account to others directly without switching accounts, logging in and out, etc. For “Cloud Sync”, it allows you to create sync relationships across cloud drives.
+It has three key features: explorer-type function, “Cloud Transfer” and “Cloud Sync”.
+For explorer-type function, it’s like an online Windows Explorer so you can do many operations like “Move”, “Cut”, “Download”, “Share”, “Upload” etc. For “Cloud Transfer”, it allows you to transfer files from one cloud account to others directly without switching accounts, logging in and out, etc. For “Cloud Sync”, it allows you to create sync relationships across cloud drives.
 As long as you have made changes from one account, it will be synced to the destination cloud.